 If you have a client that is already registered, you create a clone of that client, and then try and register the clone, you probably want Uyuni to register them as two separate clients.
-However, if the machine ID in both the original client and the clone is the same, Uyuni will register both clients as one system, and the existing client data will be over-written with that of the clone.
+However, if the machine ID in both the original client and the clone is the same, Uyuni registers both clients as one system, and the existing client data is overwritten with that of the clone.